seasonedcc/composable-functions/migrating-df.md

     - [Runtime code](#runtime-code)

 ## First steps
-The first thing you want to know is that the old `DomainFunction<T>` is equivalent to `Composable<(input?: unknown, environment?: unknown) => T>`.
+The first thing you want to know is that the old `DomainFunction<T>` is equivalent to `Composable<(input?: unknown, environment?: unknown) => T>` (AKA `ComposableWithSchema<T>`).
 We brought the arguments to the type signature so we could type check the compositions.
 A [commonly requested feature](https://github.com/seasonedcc/domain-functions/issues/80) in domain-functions.

 A composable does not need a schema, but you can still use one for runtime assertion.
 What we used to call a Domain Function is now a Composable with [environment](./environments.md) and a schema.